Arts of the Great Depression //

 This is a guide to library materials that will help students in LAPI 933: Arts of the Great Depression, complete their research assignments.
-If you have questions about this topic please contact Sara MacDonald in the Greenfield Library or Mark Germer in the Music Library.
+If you have questions about this topic please contact Sara MacDonald in the Greenfield Library or the Music Librarian.

 If you are interested in this topic, you may also find the subject guide on Communication to be very helpful.